angular-google-chart/angular-google-chart/_docs/0.1.0/guides/how-to-formatters.md

 ### Google Chart Formatters

-As part of the Google Visualization API there are a series of formatter predefined by Google
+As part of the Google Visualization API there are a series of predefined formatters:

 <table class="table">
     <tr>